the-turing-way/the-turing-way/book/website/communication/comms-overview.md

 There are also dictionaries for foreign languages showing that it is important to translate our research into different languages.
 Accessibility is written on the computer screen.
 ---
-Illustration about communicating with wider audience.
+Illustration about communicating with a wider audience.
 _The Turing Way_ project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
 DOI: 10.5281/zenodo.3332807.¶
 ```